Health Benefits of Better Sleep and How to Improve It

 How Much Sleep Do You Actually Need?

 The NHS recommends that most adults aim for seven to nine hours of sleep per night.
 However, the quality of that sleep matters as much as the quantity.
-Waking frequently, spending too little time in deep sleep, or sleeping at inconsistent times can all reduce the restorative value of the hours you spend in bed.

-Signs that you are not getting enough quality sleep include difficulty concentrating during the day, relying on caffeine to stay alert, feeling irritable or emotional without obvious cause, and catching colds or infections more frequently than usual.
+Signs that you are not getting enough quality sleep include difficulty concentrating during the day, relying on caffeine to stay alert, feeling irritable without obvious cause, and catching colds or infections more frequently than usual.

 Practical Ways to Sleep Better